bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 where :math:`\big|det\big(\frac{\partial f(x)}{\partial x}\big)\big|` is the
 `determinant of the Jacobian matrix <https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant>`__.
-The determinant comes into play because we're essentially changing variables of the density function in the CDF integral.
+The determinant comes into play because we're changing variables of the probability density function in the CDF integral so the usual rules of change of variable apply.

 We'll see later that using this change of variable formula with the (big) assumption of a bijective function, we can eschew the approximate posterior (or